jtlapp/faucet/readme.markdown

 The command options and files arguments are both optional.
 Command options begin with `-` (dash).
 All other arguments are files.

-By default, `faucet` passes the files to the `tape` executable found in the [`tape` module](https://github.com/substack/tape).
+By default, `faucet` passes the command options and files to the `tape` executable found in the [`tape` module](https://github.com/substack/tape).
 The environment variable `FAUCET_TAP_CMD` may override this with a a path to a different TAP-producing command.
-The provided options pass on to this command.

 # license